LibreCAD/docs/ref/fundamentals.rst

 .. actual image size 254px x 190px

-All angles in LibreCAD are measured in 360 degrees in an anti-clockwise direction beginning from 0 degrees (the 3 o'clock position).
+All angles in LibreCAD are measured in 360 degrees beginning from 0 degrees (the 3 o'clock position).
+Angles entered as a positive value are measured in an anti-clockwise direction.
+Angles entered as a negative value are measure in a clockwise direction.

 ..
 Force end of left / right text wrap
 .. include:: /inclFiles/eoWrap.rst